Mechanical and Aerospace Engineering (MAE)

 MAE 252.
 Transport in Porous Media (4)

 Properties of fluids and porous matrix, statistical descriptions of porous media, single- and multiphase flow in porous media, hydrodynamic dispersion, miscible and immiscible displacements, variable-density flows, soft and deformable porous media, homogenous and heterogeneous biochemical reactions, surface growth.
-Prerequisites: none.

 MAE 253.
 Advanced Ceramics (4)